plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/backpack_implementation_approach.md

 - Record all attempts, responses, and failures
 - Implement recovery mechanisms for various failure scenarios
 - Create a dedicated recovery process for manual intervention
+- Pay special attention to new order ID format (no longer based on timestamp)

+### 2.4 WebSocket Implementation (Updated)

+Based on the latest documentation, we'll implement these WebSocket improvements:

+#### Connection Management
+- Connect to new WebSocket API endpoint `wss://ws.backpack.exchange`
+- Implement the updated subscription format with multiple streams
+- Use proper `subscribe` instruction type (not `accountQuery`)
+- Handle microsecond timestamps in all event processing
+- Implement ping/pong handler to maintain connection (60s timeout)
+- Handle graceful reconnection on Close frames

+#### Data Streams Tracking
+- Properly parse streams with new format (e.g., `depth.SOL_USDC` instead of `SOL_USDC@depth`)
+- Handle flattened K-Line format in kline streams
+- Record trade IDs, engine timestamps, and event timestamps for reconciliation
+- Pay close attention to the origin field (`O`) in order updates to detect liquidations, etc.

 ## 3. Phased Implementation